moneycle/moneycle.github.io/_posts/2015-05-29-safe-withdrawal-rates-for-vampires.markdown

 afford to have your portfolio run dry in 30 years or even 100 years.
 Or maybe you aren't not a vampire but are retiring early and want your funds to last 50 years, which seems like forever.
-This article explores the idea of withdrawing funds from a portfolio indefinitely to try to gain some insights into long-term safe withdrawal rates.
+Let's explore the idea of withdrawing funds from a portfolio indefinitely to try to gain some insights into long-term safe withdrawal rates.

 ## The Vampire Strategy